 - water as required

 Take the amount of whole mung beans you want to be sprouted in a plate.
 Pick and clean the mung beans.
 Now wash the beans in water for 3-4 times.
 In a bowl take the mung beans.
 Add water and cover it up to 1 inch above the mung beans.
 Cover the bowl with a lid and soak the beans overnight.
 The next day the mung beans will swell.
-If there is any remaining water, then just discard all remaining the water.
+However, if there is any remaining water, just discard it.
 Cover and keep the bowl for 2 days.
 You can check after a day and you will see the sprouts appearing.
 After 2 days you will see beautiful sprouts from the mung beans.
 Once the sprouts are done, you could now use the mung beans to make your favorite recipe.
 You could even have these raw in salads or slightly steam/blanche and have it plain or just with about anything……. even toasted bread.